-senior project scientist for webb telescope
+senior project scientist

 Dr. John C. Mather is a Senior Astrophysicist in the Observational Cosmology Laboratory located at NASA's Goddard Space Flight Center, Greenbelt, Md.
 He is also the Senior Project Scientist on the James Webb Space Telescope.

 He received a bachelor's degree in physics from Swarthmore College in Pennsylvania as well as a doctorate in physics from the University of California, Berkeley.
 Mather's research centers on infrared astronomy and cosmology.